1991 Ukrainian presidential election

 Presidential elections were held in Ukraine on 1 December 1991, the first direct presidential elections in the country's history.
-Leonid Kravchuk, the Chairman of the Verkhovna Rada and de facto acting president, ran as an independent candidate and was elected with 61.6% of the vote.
+Leonid Kravchuk, the Chairman of the Verkhovna Rada and de facto acting president, ran as an independent candidate and was elected for a five-year term with 62% of the vote.

-An independence referendum held on the same day saw 92 percent of voters voting to secede from the Soviet Union.
+An independence referendum held on the same day saw 92% of voters voting to secede from the Soviet Union.
 All six presidential candidates supported independence and had campaigned for a "yes" vote in the referendum.